Azemchap/premium-pos-desktop/README.md

-# Premium POS & Inventory Management System
+# QorBooks & Inventory Management System

 > A world-class Point of Sale and Inventory Management system built with Tauri, React, and TypeScript.